What is Eating My Cabbage Plants

 The caterpillar, a measuring worm, is smooth and pale green with white stripes and is one of many species called cabbage worm.

 It is called a “looper” because it arches its body as it crawls, inchworm-style.
 This species is very destructive to plants due to its voracious consumption of leaves.

 How to Control These Pests

-All caterpillars, can be controlled with the non-chemical biological control called b.t.
+2.)
+CHEMICALS: All caterpillars, can be controlled with the non-chemical biological control called b.t.
+(Bacillus thuringiensis), often sold as Dipel or Thuricide.
+You can get the product in spray or garden dust.
+Can be used on all plants.
+All caterpillars can be controlled with the non-chemical biological control called b.t.
 (Bacillus thuringiensis), often sold as Dipel or Thuricide.

 This will keep the butterflies and moths from landing on your plants.
-Keeping unwanted insects out and they help with shading and cooling in the summer.
+Keeping unwanted insects out and help with shading and cooling in the summer.